Statue of Liberty Tickets: options, when to buy them, how to access...

 • Toro Loco NYC - a Mexican-inspired restaurant with a menu of tacos, nachos, quesadillas, and burritos that is outrageous.
 Perfect for a quick bite to eat in or to take away and continue exploring New York.

-• Café 11 - here you will find sushi, wraps, and vegetarian options, mainly for take-out, if you prefer to have a light and healthy meal.
+• Café 11 - here you will find sushi, wraps, and vegetarian options, mainly to go, if you prefer to have a light and healthy meal.
 On the downside, they're not open on weekends, so keep that in mind before you go.

 • Luke's Lobster - the lobster roll, one of the essentials of the American sandwich repertoire, is the specialty of this restaurant.
 Basically, it is a brioche sandwich filled with lobster meat and sauce.
 It is not for all tastes, but if your mouth is watering when you read this, don't think twice and try it!